netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

       For an SSL session, if the client browser receives a redirect message, the browser tries to connect to the new location.
 However, the secure SSL session breaks if the object has moved from a secure site (https://) to an unsecure site (http://).
 Typically, a warning message appears on the screen, prompting the user to continue or disconnect.

-      If SSL Redirect is ENABLED, the redirect message is automatically converted from http:// to https:// and the SSL session does not break.
+      If SSL Redirect is \ :literal:`ENABLED`\ , the redirect message is automatically converted from http:// to https:// and the SSL session does not break.

       This parameter is not applicable when configuring a backend profile.